 Neil and Ed know they're not superhuman.
-They simply respect the reality of human creativity: The brain has a linear pipeline for creativity, and the pipe needs clearing.
+They simply treat the brain as a pipeline for entering a creative flowstate, and they never forget that the pipe needs clearing.
 In every creative session, they allot time for emptying the wastewater.

-They're not worrying whether clear water will eventually come.
+They're not worrying whether clear water will eventually arrive.
 It always does: (7)

 The second technique for sustaining intrigue is withholding information.

-Storytelling in general is actually the art of choosing what to withhold.
+Storytelling is essentially the art of choosing what information to withhold.
 When rewriting, decide which answers you want to reserve until the end.